edilla01/week1-challenge/README.md

 At the highest level, I changed the file structure so that the index.html file was at the topmost level I replaced the first top level <div> to use <header> instead and within that, updated the second level <div> to use <nav> instead
+<footer> instead of div
+<section> for jumbotron instead of <div>
+added <alt> for pictures
+combine css for images in the content class combine css for h2 in the content class combine css for three articles in content class into .content article deleted class names for three content articles, no longer needed move all css for content section to be near eachother
 ## Tests

 Go the extra mile and write tests for your application.
 Then provide examples on how to run them.